 Redfin offers extra savings to buyers who also sell their previous home with Redfin within 12 months of their purchase.
 On top of the commission rebate, Redfin reduces its listing fee by 0.5% when these customers sell — or refunds the difference if they sell first.

 Redfin reviews: Pros, cons, and areas of concern

 Generally, Redfin has fair to good reviews.
-Out of 287 on Consumer Affairs, Yelp, and Google averaged out to 3.2 out of 5 stars.
+On Consumer Affairs, Yelp, and Google averaged out to 3.2 out of 5 stars.